Ghost Town Village: Opening

 The park opened on May 1, 1961, and quickly became one of Western North Carolina's most popular tourist attractions.
 It showcased a double incline railway to bring park visitors to the top of Buck Mountain, a journey of more than 3,300 feet.
-The park added a two-seat chair lift, which at the time was the longest in North Carolina and the second longest in the USA.
+The park added a two-seat chairlift, which at the time was the longest in North Carolina and the second longest in the USA.
 In the early 1960s, the park hosted several stars of TV Westerns, such as Laramie and Wagon Train.
 Hourly staged gun fights on the main street were a big draw as well.